uclahs-cds/package-moPepGen/docs/split-fasta.md

 ### Additional split

-Additional split allows you to split the records with the source group specified that would otherwise be placed into the remaining FASTA.
+Additional split allows you to split the records with the source group specified that would otherwise be placed along with all other records exceeding `--max-source-groups` into `remaining.fasta`.
 See the example below.

 ```bash
 moPepGen splitFasta \